 Did you know that you CAN clean your artificial Christmas tree instead of buying a new one?!
 We all know that year after year, your artificial Christmas tree starts to get very dusty.
 Just ask me, I know!

 Our family has had the same fake Christmas tree for 18 years!
 The dust on our tree is thick – eewww!
 Who would’ve thought that an artificial tree would attract so much dust?!
 It’s gross – but there is hope!
-You can clean your artificial Christmas tree too, and I’ll explain how!
+You can clean your artificial Christmas tree, and I’ll explain how, plus I’ll provide tips on how to cut down on the dust in the future!

 Want to remember this post?
 Pin this post, Clean Your Artificial Christmas Tree -Don’t Buy New, to your favorite Pinterest board right now!